 - The disclosures made in Note 2 and Note 9 to the financial statements concerning the realisation of exploration and evaluation assets included as intangible assets in the Statement of Financial Position.
-The realisation of intangible assets amounting to €8,029,132 at the financial year end 31 May 2015, is dependent on the further successful development and ultimate production of the mineral reserves and the availability of adequate finance to bring the reserves to economic maturity and profitability.
-The financial statements do not include any adjustments in relation to these uncertainties and the ultimate outcome cannot at present be determined. - The disclosure made in Note 2 to the financial statements which indicates that the company incurred a loss of €121,551 during the financial year ended 31 May 2015.
-The directors have reviewed the projected cash flows for the company and on the basis of the projected cash flow information, the prospects for raising additional equity as required and taking into account the high potential of the acreage under license, they consider it appropriate to prepare the financial statements on a going concern basis.
+The realisation of intangible assets amounting to €8,712,953 at the financial year end 31 May 2016, is dependent on the further successful development and ultimate production of the mineral reserves and the availability of adequate finance to bring the reserves to economic maturity and profitability.
+The financial statements do not include any adjustments in relation to these uncertainties and the ultimate outcome cannot at present be determined. - The disclosure made in Note 2 to the financial statements concerning the Company's ability to continue as a going concern.
+The company incurred a loss of €258,734 during the financial year ended 31 May 2016.
+The directors have reviewed the cash flows for the company and on the basis of the projected cash flow information, the prospects for raising additional equity as required and taking into account the high potential of the acreage under license, they consider it appropriate to prepare the financial statements on a going concern basis.
 The financial statements do not include any adjustments to the carrying amount, or classification of assets and liabilities that would be necessary if the company was unable to continue as a going concern.